What is a hybrid solar system?

 With a hybrid solar system, if you were to use up all the power in your battery, you have the ability to draw power from the electrical grid.

-In the United States, most homes can be powered with a 6kW solar system and the average cost is $11,322 after the federal tax credit is applied.
+In the United States, most homes can be powered with a 6kW solar system and the average cost as of January 2022 is $13,320 after the federal tax credit is applied.
 Solar panel system costs will vary based on your home state, contractor costs, and the amount of power your home uses.

 For hybrid solar systems, the backup battery is what drives up the price.
 Batteries typically cost around $8,000 or more and will need to be replaced about every 10 years.